-The chicks are normally left with their mother until they are about 6 weeks old, but they can be taken away from about 3 weeks as long as they are kept safe and warm.
-From 6 weeks of age, the chicks should be fed growers’ meal that has slightly less protein than starter meal.
+The chicks are normally left with their mother until they are about 6 weeks old, but they can be taken away for about 3 weeks as long as they are kept safe and warm.
+From 6 weeks of age, the chicks should be fed growers’ meal that has slightly less protein than the starter meal.

 O'Byrne, Glenys.
 Backyard Poultry.
 Fraser Books.
 2002.
 ISBN 0-4774105540.